pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 6.md

 * Fee-Ree: 23
 * Deni: 12

 So we're all fine, but on entering Guildspace we hear a yelp from the helm and the ship starts to spin.
 Fee-Ree runs down to the helm and Taz is there looking very distressed, his magical plating lights flickering erratically.
 He was suddenly flooded with an awareness of all his biomechanical functions that he'd not even realised were suspended prior; as a construct he had assumed they'd continue normally, but not so - this is part of why he can use healing potions and suchlike.
 Fee-Ree swaps and stabilises the ship while Gnog sits with Taz until he feels better.
 Taz eventually comes down to read the now-active orrery and guide Fee-Ree on the start of fast travel in Wildspace towards Ravnica Station; navigation check: with built for success, he gets 17 and knows the correct path and approach for the dark side of the moon at Ravnica Station.
-The map indicates that the flight should take about 24 hours, so this Guildspace system is smaller than Torril's Realmspace where even the shortest path was about 36 hours.
+The map indicates that the flight should take about 24 hours, so this Guildspace system is smaller than Toril's Realmspace where even the shortest path was about 36 hours.

 It does, indeed, smell.
 We clean up the guts and use the water bottle of Deni's to wash things down, then Gnog figures out using borrowed rope how to string out the carcasses on the sides.
 We have the gutted four brown, the gutted blue and half of the other blue.